baili0411/NCTU_CN_Lab2/README.md

 To execute the program, run
 >`/Network_Topology/src/topology.py`

 This will create and start the network.
+(0616020) % 3 is 0.
+The created network is based on topo0.png.

 After pinging all the hosts, mininet enters CLI mode.
 We can then execute the iPerf command.
 The result is shown in the following picture.
 ![The result after running iPerf](iPerf_result.png)